• Call For Your Complimentary Consultation (845) 533-0265.

 So police may have inclination to follow you.
 More so at night.
 Even where no initial violation is observed.
 They can follow you until an infraction is observed.
 Sometimes, it takes miles.
 When a “pursued” vehicle crosses a lane marking or other transgression, the police have an articulable reason to justify the stop.
 It all started with their “night-bias.”
 The turn and follow decision.

-Still, would the initial follow and pursuit by police have occurred during daytime hours?
 Unlikely.
 Police do not harbor the same biases on weekday mornings.
 When motorists are heading to work.
-Far fewer “Crossed Pavement Markings” tickets, the staple infraction in nighttime DWI arrests, are written during the day.
+Far fewer “Crossed Pavement Markings” tickets, the staple infraction in nighttime DWI arrest, are written during the day.

 If you had been drinking before the 2:30 a.m. stop – impaired or not — you are more vulnerable to arrest.
 Due to the night.
 Due to “night-bias.”
 The cop’s presumption kicks in.
 Your car is followed, initially without justification.
 Then stopped.
 If alcohol is detected, you will be asked to exit.
 To perform field sobriety tests.
 Blow into a roadside breath test.
 Then likely arrested.